 You can choose the interest payout option as monthly, quarterly, half-yearly or annually.
 The interest rate varies depending on the tenure, amount and bank.
 Generally, longer-tenure FDs offer higher interest rates than shorter ones.

-The FD interest income is only for the deposit duration.
+The FD interest income is only for the duration of the deposit.
 To generate continuous monthly income, you must renew the deposit at the end of the tenure.
 Most banks offer auto-renewal of FDs, but the renewal will happen at the prevailing interest rates.

 Corporate Deposits

-Corporate deposits are fixed deposits offered by non-banking financial companies (NBFCs) and corporates to raise funds from the public.
-These deposits have different tenures ranging from 1 year to 5 years and pay interest on a monthly, quarterly, half-yearly or annual basis.
+Corporate deposits are fixed deposits offered by non-banking financial companies (NBFCs) and corporations to raise funds from the public.
+They have tenures ranging from 1 year to 5 years and pay interest monthly, quarterly, half-yearly, or annually.

-The interest rate of corporate deposits depends on the tenure, amount and credit rating of the issuer.
+The interest rate of corporate deposits depends on the issuer’s tenure, amount, and credit rating.
 Generally, corporate deposits offer higher interest rates than bank FDs but lower than equity funds.

 Corporate deposits are suitable for investors who want higher returns and regular income.
-However, corporate deposits have some risks as well.
+However, they also have some risks.

 Similar to fixed deposits, corporate deposits earn interest only for the tenure of the deposit.
 At the end of the tenure, you must invest in a new deposit scheme to generate monthly income.